ExtremeFLOW/neko/examples/cyl_boundary_layer/README.md

 ## Simulation of a wall-mounted cylinder
-In this case simulate a cylinder mounted on a no-slip wall in a open channel.
+In this case we simulate a cylinder mounted on a no-slip wall in a open channel.
 We provide 3 different case files that use the same mesh.

 * cyl_bl_basic.case can be run with the usual'neko' executable
 * cyl_bl_user.case uses the user file cyl_bl.f90 and the neko executable that is generated with makeneko.